1971 Green Bay Packers season

 The 1971 Green Bay Packers season was their 53rd season overall and their 51st season in the National Football League (NFL).
 The team finished with a 4–8–2 record under first-year coach Dan Devine, earning them a fourth-place finish in the NFC Central division.
-This would be Hall of Fame quarterback Bart Starr's last season as an active player.
+This was Hall of Fame quarterback Bart Starr's sixteenth and final season as an active player.